Native American languages

 The Alutiiq were especially close with the Yup'ik and the Aleut, with whom they sometimes intermarried.
 The Alutiiq and Yup'ik languages

 are so similar that they are sometimes considered dialects of the same language.
-Alutiiq villages also sometimes warred against each other or
+Alutiiq villages also sometimes warred against each

 What kinds of stories do the Alutiiqs tell?